 An advanced app enables you to integrate functions like vacation planning, time management systems, pay slips, and payrolls.

-Within a few weeks, the employee app was created and filled with content.
-“The main question wasn’t whether the app looked fancy, but whether it offered what our employees wanted,” says Albrecht v.
-Truchseß.
 Staffbase delivered the necessary plugins for a quick start with bulletin boards, meal plans, corporate news, and internal job offers.
-Just one month after the first rollout at the company’s headquarters, 2,500 Viessmann employees had adopted Vi2Go as a mobile information channel.
-That was more than half of the targeted employees.
+Just one month after the first rollout at the company’s headquarters, more than half of Viessmann's targeted employees had adopted Vi2Go as a mobile information channel.

-Based on the success of Vi2Go, the company decided to use this channel to distribute additional information and services to their hard-to-reach blue collar workers.
+Based on this success, the company decided to use this channel to distribute HR information and services to their hard-to-reach blue collar workers.
 The most pressing issue was granting access to the employees’ time sheets in SAP.
-Employees had to ask their supervisor for access to their current time-tracking account, which was a time consuming process.

-Within a week Viessmann’s internal IT had created a custom plugin based on the Staffbase Plugin API and the Staffbase Plugin Java SDK.
+Within a week, Viessmann’s internal IT had created a custom plugin based on the Staffbase Plugin API and the Staffbase Plugin Java SDK.
 The plugin communicates with the internal SAP system and presents the Vi2Go user with their current time sheet.
-Data and access to the infrastructure is controlled by Viessmann, and only selected information can pass the firewall.

 6. Help Your Workforce